 Other walks that involve some rough track or off track include Kanuka Brook and Erskine Creek.

-An excellent one or two day walk in the Lower Blue Mountains with a beautiful swimming hole and a choice of campsites.
+An excellent summer day walk in the Lower Blue Mountains with beautiful swimming holes

 Time: 4 hrs Distance: 11km Fitness: EM Skill: EM Ascent: 200m